Answers To The Most Asked Questions About Sprouting Your Own Healthy And Delicious Seed At Home

 What is the best way to rinse the seeds when using multiple trays?

 There are two easy methods to choose from:

 1. Pick the trays up together, leaving the water diffusing lid on but not the base.
 Hold the stack of trays under the faucet and let at least 6 cups of water rinse all the way through.
 Then replace the trays on top of the base.

 2. Pour 2 cups of water through the water-diffusing lid then empty the base.
 Repeat three times.

-A) Hand washing is the preferred method.
+Hand washing is the preferred method.
 As with most types of sprouting trays, some of the roots, seeds, or seed hulls may get lodged in the drainage slits.
 A gentle scrubbing with a bristle brush may be necessary to remove them.
-Your entire Botanical Interests Seed Sprouter is top rack dishwasher safe, but we recommend hand washing all pieces if possible.
 Use warm, soapy water with a soft cloth, followed by rinsing with clean running water.